Herwiggg/Auto-report-LoL/README.md

 ## Usage
 Works only on Windows and on the basic League of Legends launcher resolution (1280 x 720)

-Go to your game history and click on the game you want The executable name is auto.c
+Go to your game history and click on the game you want to report

+The executable name is auto.c

 Options :